aahmadi15/JWT-Authentication/README.md

 UPDATE 2026-01-11

 I've since updated this program and it retains functionality on the backend with react implementation.
 It gets to the login screen and will authenticate via Node JS - that's as far as I've reached so far.
+I may come back to finish and implement a registration page with a welcome screen on successful login.